Beam-splitter-free, high-rate quantum key distribution inspired by intrinsic quantum mechanical spatial randomness of entangled photons: Introduction

-Here we demonstrate a high-performance implementation of the BBM92 protocol using a spatial-randomness-based encoding scheme.
-Polarization-entangled Bell states are generated from pair photons with annular emission in a type-0 phase-matched PPKTP crystal embedded in a polarization Sagnac interferometer.
-By exploiting the intrinsic quantum mechanical randomness of correlated pair photons located at diametrically opposite positions of the ring \cite{nai2025beam}, our QKD approach obviates the need for a BS for random basis (Z, X) selection.
-Experimentally, we observe a 6.4-fold enhancement in the sifted key rate and a consistently reduced QBER compared with the conventional BBM92 protocol based on BS schemes.
-Moreover, the method achieves a near-ideal encoding balance between the Z (H/V) and X (D/A) bases, ensuring reliable key generation with low QBER.
+Here, we demonstrate a high-performance implementation of the BBM92 protocol that exploits the intrinsic spatial randomness of SPDC photons. \GKS{Using a type-0 phase-matched PPKTP crystal embedded in a polarization Sagnac interferometer, we generate polarization-entangled Bell states at diametrically opposite positions on the annular spatial emission of the photon pairs.
+The use of intrinsic quantum randomness of correlated photon pairs emitted at opposite points on the SPDC ring \cite{nai2025beam}, together with post-detection basis assignment enabled by intrinsic detector timing jitter, our approach eliminates the need for beam splitters in random basis selection and thereby avoids beam-splitter-induced loss and bias.} Experimentally, we observe a 6.4-fold enhancement in the sifted key rate and a consistently reduced quantum bit error rate (QBER) compared with conventional beam-splitter-based BBM92 implementations.
+Furthermore, the scheme achieves a near-ideal balance between the $Z$ (H/V) and $X$ (D/A) bases, enabling reliable and low-QBER key generation.